-The AE Oversight Focus Group monitors the results of AE oversights performed by OTF members (which occur on a rotating basis, ordinarily every other year).
+The AE Oversight Focus Group monitors the results of AE oversights performed by OTF members which occur on a rotating basis.
 These oversights include testing the administrative and report acceptance procedures established by the PRB.
-OTF members oversighted 14 AEs in 2022 and 10 AEs in 2023.
+OTF members oversighted 14 AEs in 2022, 10 AEs in 2023, and 9 AEs in 2024.
 See pages 5-6 "Oversights of the Administering Entities" for further information.